cartrawler/cartrawler.github.io/docs/react native/androidIntegration.md

 });
 ```

+---

+## Initiate the Flow
-* To trigger the CarTrawler flow we created a activity in our Android project called CTFlowActivity.kt that initiates the flow, and sends the result back to the React Native side
+To trigger the CarTrawler flow and send the result back to the React Native side, create an activity in your Android project called CTFlowActivity.kt.

 ```kotlin
 class CTFlowActivity : ReactActivity() {